 Being one of the world’s largest airlines that handles nearly 7000 daily flights to over 350 destinations globally, the American Airlines data breach has showcased how the larger organizations are the target of cybercriminals who are not wasting a single day wreaking havoc.

 The organization has not yet disclosed the number of employees impacted by the data breach and has not supplied the details of the breach, how the attack happened, or the details of the ongoing forensic investigation.
-Until the details are available to the public, employees should follow the above guidelines to protect against phishing and continuously monitor their accounts and financial statements for malicious activity.
+Until the details are available to the public, employees should follow the above guidelines for protection from phishing and continuously monitor their accounts and financial statements for malicious activity.